 The chemical reaction begins in the mouth.
-Saliva from the salivary glands contains 'ptyalin' which reacts with carbohydrates.
-That is why chewing a potato leaves a sweet taste in the mouth.
-Teeth break food physically into small bits which pass through the food pipe into the stomach.
+The saliva helps in digestion of carbo-hydrates.
 The food pipe is behind the wind-pipe.
 The muscles of the stomach are very strong and churn the food after it reaches there, till it becomes fine and liquid.
 The stomach produces an acid which destroys germs that the food contains.
 The stomach is below the left ribs of the chest.
 If excess of acid is produced there, the stomach gets inflammed, becomes reddish and causes pain.